coderefinery/mma/_episodes/06-fortran-c.md

 Discuss briefly how you can approximate pi from such an experiment and how you would program it.

-We will implement this example in 3 different languages (C++, Fortran, Python) and demonstrate how to call this functionality across languages.
+In this workshop we will implement this example in 3 different languages (C++, Fortran, Python) and demonstrate how to call this functionality across languages.

 Later we will combine these 3 implementations in an example Python package.